Anurida maritima: Distribution

-A. maritima is found around the world on rocky shores and tidal marshes.
+Anurida. maritima is found around the world on rocky shores and tidal marshes.
 In the British Isles, it is missing from the north-east of Scotland and has not been recorded from south-east Ireland.
 It is also absent from the Baltic Sea.
 There have been suggestions that the animals found in northern Europe may be a different species from that found in the Mediterranean Sea.

 Ecology

-A. maritima is a significant scavenger of the upper intertidal zone, feeding on dead animals, chiefly crustaceans (including barnacles) and molluscs.
+Anurida maritima is a significant scavenger of the upper intertidal zone, feeding on dead animals, chiefly crustaceans (including barnacles) and molluscs.

 Aggregation is an important aspect of collembolan biology, and A. maritima has been shown to produce an aggregating pheromone.
 Like many intertidal animals, A. maritima moves in rhythm with the tidal cycle, and has an endogenous circatidal rhythm with a period of 12.4 hours, using visual cues to orient themselves during their movements.